Lucyjpjones/wean-cuisine/testing.md

 - The website was viewed on a variety of devices including HP Laptop, Macbook pro, Ipad and IPhones (Version 6,7,8,11, 12)

 - Friends and family members were asked to review the site to point out any bugs, user experience issues, and/or suggestions.
   - Feedback action:
     - Would like the site to include dietary requirements- this is included in my future development plans.
+    - Would like to have the option to filter by age- this is included in my future development plans.
+    - Links to the book retailers not working correctly- more details in bug section below.

 - Project posted on Slack, asking for feedback from fellow students.